CravingCrates/AnkiCollab-Plugin/faq.md

 <br />
 <img src="https://cdn.discordapp.com/attachments/1066468817351483502/1102317974846718072/ZGS1WNr.png" width="50%">

-and if they choose to subscribe to the ASU Tag, they will find all the tagged cards according to your structure in their collection, but none of the tags they haven't subscribed to!
+and if they choose to subscribe to the ASU Tag, they will find all the tagged cards in their collection, but none of the tags they haven't subscribed to!
 <br />
 <img src="https://i.imgur.com/L0vmXlP.png" width="50%">